The indictment of Mayor Adams for corruption is an historic opportunity to reboot open government in New York City

 As it happens, there might be such an opportunity in the days and months ahead – once Adams is gone.
 Just as it was implausible that a corrupt businessman would be able to lead a domestic or international movement on good governance, it remains implausible that Adams can ever be an avatar for government transparency and accountability in Gotham City.

-Whomever adams follows in New York City, however, can learn from why President Biden's opaque approach to good governance after the most corruption administration in American history has been flailing and failing to restore public trust in the federal government after a historic pandemic, unpresidented maladministration, and official lies.
+Whomever Adams follows in New York City, however, can learn from why President Biden's opaque approach to good governance after the most corrupt administration in American history has been flailing and failing to restore public trust in the federal government after a historic pandemic, unpresidented maladministration, and official lies.

 The only public statements about New York City's intent to participate in the Open Government Partnership I've been able to find came during a public forum convened on May 29, 2024 by the Open Government Secretariat at the General Services Administration, when Betsy MacLean, chief policy & innovation officer in the New York City Mayor’s Office of Policy & Planning joined a panel discussion.